cjtessler/MATH3733-SP22/docs/Project-1.md

 ## Closing Remarks

+Any edits to the project description will be announced in class and shown here.
 Good luck and have fun!